List of Johnny Test characters: Bling Bling Boy

-Eugene "Bling-Bling Boy" Hamilton (voiced by Lee Tockar) is a prominent antagonist and friendly enemy of Johnny and Dukey, preferring to be called "Bling-Bling Boy" (because of his gold jewelry and watches).
+Eugene "Bling-Bling Boy" Hamilton (voiced by Lee Tockar) is a prominent antagonist of the series and frenemy of Johnny and Dukey, preferring to be called "Bling-Bling Boy" (because of his gold jewelry and watches).
+He is egotistic, self centered and only wants Susan Test as his love interest.
+Even though he is the frenemy of Johnny Test, he does help Johnny out on numerous occasions.
 However, most characters usually address him by his real name, which annoys him greatly.
-He is a multi-millionaire with unlimited funds at his disposal.
-He is also somewhat powerful amongst the characters despite having fears of being punished by his mother.
-He has a big crush on Susan, who doesn't reciprocate his feelings, and often resorts to evil plots or blackmail to win her affection, which always fails/backfires, usually courtesy of Johnny.
-He occasionally teams up with Johnny and Dukey to defeat the other villains when the situation demands it.
+He is a multi-billionaire with unlimited funds at his disposal.
+Bling-Bling Boy is also somewhat powerful among the characters despite having fears of being punished by his mother.
+He has a big crush on Susan, who doesn't reciprocate his feelings, and often resorts to evil plots or blackmail to win her affection, which always fails, usually courtesy of Johnny.
+Bling-Bling Boy occasionally teams up with Johnny and Dukey to defeat the other villains when the situation demands it.
 Similar to Susan and Mary, he often tricks Johnny into testing some of his inventions.
 Deep down: Bling-Bling Boy is insecure due to being obese and having buck teeth, although in "Phat Johnny," his weight and buck teeth help him become successful as a hip hop star.
-He also attended the Mega Institution of Technology, but was kicked out after his thesis ate Professor Slopsink's hand.
+Bling-Bling Boy also attended the Mega Institution of Technology, but was kicked out after his thesis ate Professor Slopsink's hand.
 He later was allowed to return to the Institute in exchange for aiding in preventing a nuclear crisis.
-In "Johnny X Strikes Back," he gains the power of gold vision and flight.
+In "Johnny X Strikes Back," Bling-Bling Boy gains the power of gold vision and flight.
+In the 2005 pitch pilot, he was originally named "Golden Boy" and appeared to be designed much younger.

 Miss X and Miss Z

 Miss X and Miss Z (voiced by Brittney Wilson in Season 1, Maryke Hendrikse in Season 2) are two cyborgs created by Bling-Bling Boy to work at their disposal.
 They can operate and have a mind of their own when Bling-Bling is not around or in need.
-They have high intelligence, capable of studying at the Institute Of Porkbelly, and avoid attention.
+Miss X and Miss Z have high intelligence, capable of studying at the Institute Of Porkbelly, and avoid attention.
 Throughout the seasons, they are more robotic and shown to have more than one pair of them.
-They only appeared in the first two seasons of the show.
+Miss X and Miss Z only appeared in the first two seasons of the show.